 The insults, the verbal and emotional insults I received, well, those stayed with me for a long time.
 For months and months, I could hear him saying those insults to me as it was the actual day that he did it.
 That I was fat, dumb, that I would never achieve anything in my life, that I wasn’t sexual competent, that no other man could possibly love me were part of the insults.
 These were accompanied by yelling, screaming, aggressive behavior, checking constantly were I was, and a constantly, absurd jealousy.

-I lived with all those feelings for a long year and a half and I’ll be lying to you if I tell you that sporadically when I’m doing or experiencing something specifically (like an Award I received as an author, a date, a compliment I received, or just on an ordinary day) I heard those voices again.
+I lived with all those feelings for a long year and a half and I’ll be lying to you if I tell you that sporadically when I’m doing or experiencing something specifically (like an award I received as an author, a date, a compliment I received, or at work) I don't hear those voices again, because I do.

 I am a stronger woman now and those voices can’t hurt me anymore.
-They don’t hurt simply because I know now that I never should have felt guilty or shame.
+They don’t hurt simply because I know now that I have never should feel guilty or shame.
 It was him who was wrong, not me.
 There is nothing wrong with me.
 They don’t hurt, also, because there are a lot of great women who, like me, have suffered what I have suffered and who are suffering every day.
 They, as well as me, aren’t weak women or a lesser type of women.
 They are just caught up in an abusive relationship.
-Most of all, that relationship does not define them or me at all.
+Most of all, this type of relationship does not define them or me at all.
 We are way more than a woman in an abusive relationship or one that has experienced one.